 Where is the best place to release the cart so it does not damage the equipment but has enough of its motion captured on video?
-Take a few practice videos using VideoRECORDER and play them back to make sure you have captured the motion you want.
+Take a few practice videos, make sure you have captured the motion you want.

 What is the total distance through which the cart rolls?
 How much time does it take?
 These measurements will help you set up the graphs for your computer data taking.
 Write down your measurement plan.